Laplace principle for large population games with control interaction: Introduction

 A mean field equilibrium is a strategy $\hat\alpha^\xi \in \mathfrak A$ satisfying the fixed point (or consistency) condition

-Such mean field game is usually referred to as "mean field game of controls" or "extended mean field game" and has been introduced by \citet{MR3160525,Gomes-Mohr-Sou13}.
-The interest in this type of mean field games quickly blossomed, mainly due to their natural applications in economic and finance, see e.g. \cite{MR3805247,MR3359708,MR3755719} or \cite[Section 3.3.1]{MR3195844} and energy production models \cite{MR3575612,alasseur2017extended}.
+Such a mean field game is usually referred to as "mean field game of controls" or "extended mean field game" and has been introduced by \citet{MR3160525,Gomes-Mohr-Sou13}.
+The interest in this type of mean field games quickly blossomed, mainly due to their natural applications in economics and finance, see e.g. \cite{MR3805247,MR3359708,MR3755719} or \cite[Section 3.3.1]{MR3195844} and energy production models \cite{MR3575612,alasseur2017extended}.

 When the interaction among the players is through the state only, a rigorous connection between the $N$-player and the mean field game was first established by \citet{lacker2016general} and \citet{Fischer17}, proving compactness results for sequences of Nash equilibria, using relaxed controls. \citet{carda15} used existence and regularity properties of solutions of the so-called master equation, a PDE on the space of probability measures characterizing the mean field game to prove convergence results for the value functions.
 Moreover, under proper smoothness conditions on the solution (when it exists) of the master equation, \citet{Del-Lac-Ram_Concent,Del-Lac-Ram-19} further analyzed the mean field game limit for the state processes at equilibrium of the game with common noise.
-Notably, \citet{Del-Lac-Ram_Concent} derive the large deviation principle for \emph{closed-loop} equilibria in the \emph{uniqueness regime} (i.e. when the limiting mean field game admits a unique mean field equilibrium).
+Notably, \citet{Del-Lac-Ram_Concent} derive the large deviation principle for \emph{closed-loop} equilibria.